RenderKit/embree/doc/src/api/rtcOccluded4.md

 ``` {include=src/api/inc/raypointer.md}
 ```

-The implementation of these functions is guaranteed to invoke callback functions always with the same ray packet size and ordering of rays as specified initially.

 For `rtcOccluded4` the ray packet must be aligned to 16 bytes, for `rtcOccluded8` the alignment must be 32 bytes, and for `rtcOccluded16` the alignment must be 64 bytes.